AJS-1946/16m/Battery Box/README.txt

 To date, these parts have been printed using a Prusa Mk3S printer with good results, but have not been tested with other printers.
 If you have access to a Prusa Mk3S, Gcode files have been included for this printer

 Finishing
-To finish, sand with 80 or 120 grit paper, then apply coats of high-build undercoat.
-Sand back using 100 - 120 grit wet-or-dry paper with water.
-This allows the fairly soft printed filament to sand cleanly without softening due to heat, which can result in furring of the surface.
+To finish, sand with 80 or 120 grit paper to help paint to adhere to the surface, or use a furniture scraper to smooth the ridges left from 3D printing.
+After initial sanding, apply one or more coats of high-build undercoat, then wet-sand back using 100 - 120 grit wet-or-dry paper.
+Wet-sanding allows the fairly soft printed filament to sand cleanly without softening due to heat, which can result in furring of the surface.
 Repeat until you get a smooth surface, then spray a couple of coats of satin or matt finish top coat.

 Usage
 The battery box is designed to house two Lucas 6 volt, LSLA4-6 batteries (or similar) side by side, wired in parallel for 6v or in series for 12v.